-As we mentioned above, you can receive rank adjustments if you’ve lived in an Australian rural or remote location for 5 years in a row or 10 years throughout the course of your life (you may have moved back and forth, but the total amount of time spent at that location was 10 years).
+As we mentioned above, you can receive rank adjustments if you’ve lived in an Australian rural or remote location.
+The major Queensland universities award rank adjustments if you have lived in a rural or remote location for 5 years in a row or 10 years throughout the course of your life (you may have moved back and forth, but the total amount of time spent at that location was 10 years).

 'How do you know if you live in a rural or remote location?'*, you may ask.
 Easy: